SECOND BOOK FROM FORMER CONSETT AIR CADET

 The words of many bring this Malta story to life and illustrate how very real the situation was and how harrowing a time it was for all.
 The character which shines through is that of Malta itself and its resilient people.

-Christina remained in Malta; she never married, living out her life in an apartment she shared with Warby.
+Christina remained in Malta; she never married, living out her life in an flat she shared with Warby.
 She died there alone and unnoticed in 1988, a sad and forgotten recluse.
 It was months before she was discovered.
 She was then buried in a shared grave.

 This a true story of war in the air, at sea and on land.
 It is also a tragic and touching tale of two people thrown together amidst dramatically unfolding history.
 It is aimed at both the history and military reader alike and anyone with an interest in Malta.